RobertoCastro391/TodoList_IAP-ES/frontend_todolist/README.md

 ### 28/10/2024 - 19:15

+# TDLIE-37: Update the UI to allow setting deadlines (React)

 ## Overview
 This task was for implementing in the UI a mechanism for enabling users to set deadlines for tasks.